jimahlstrom/HL2IOBoard/README.md

 user presses the 40 meter button, send 7.0 MHz.
 This is enough to determine the band, but not enough to tune a loop antenna.
 You can send the exact Tx frequency, but since the user is probably doing a lot of tuning, it is best to limit the I2C traffic.
 Quisk sends the Tx frequency at a maximum rate of once every 0.5 seconds, and only if it changes.
-The frequency data in registers 0, 1, 2 and 3 are static, and are only used when register 4 is written.
+The frequency data in registers BYTE0 to BYTE3 are static, and are only used when register BYTE4 is written.
 So you don't need to re-send them unless they change.
-Quisk makes no use of this, and always sends all five registers.

 ### RF Receive Input